How to Create a Product Editor for WooCommerce

 - Go to “Capabilities” then “Roles” in your admin menu.

-- Choose “Product Editor” in the top-left corner.
+- Choose “Product Editor” from the dropdown menu.

 - Give your user role the capabilities in this image below.
 To see all the necessary options, you will need to enable the box for “Product categories” in the “Detailed Taxonomy Capabilities” area.